research-software-directory/RSD-as-a-service/documentation/docs/01-users/10-community.md

 ![Upload community logo](img/community-logo.webp)

 You can upload a new logo or remove it.
-The RSD supports common image formats, e.g. jpg, png or svg.
+The RSD supports common image formats, e.g. JPG, PNG or SVG.

 :::tip
 If possible, please upload an **SVG** version of your organisation's logo for optimal visual presentation within the RSD.